 ✊ Platforms are nothing but computer code running on servers

 Through the digital economy, we may have a chance to socialize the production capacities on a large scale, setting up platforms under the legal status of the cooperative.

-In order to promote the emergence of cooperative platforms in the delivery sector, we decided to create an open-source software, based on reciprocity: you have to organize as a cooperative to commercialize it.
+In order to foster the rise of cooperative platforms in the delivery sector, we’ve decided to create an open-source software, based on reciprocity: you have to set your organisation as a cooperative to use it for commercial purposes.

 The idea is that the platform is a common good, which means it belongs to no one, because anyone can use it.
-Those who use it have a vested interest in maintaining it.
+Those who use it have a mutual interest in maintaining it.

 The explosion of bicycle delivery is a boon for the development of clean urban logistics.

 The cooperative appears to us as a good way to make this local and non-delocalisable activity sustainable.